lukaslangrock/ShutdownTimerClassic/README.md

                          This is not a silent mode, the user will still get notifications and can use the tray menu.

 /NoSettings              Uses temporary ephemeral settings and ignores the `settings.json` file.

+/TargetTimeOfDay         Counts down towards a given time (of day) instead of counting down from it.
 ```

 Example: `.\ShutdownTimerClassic.exe /SetTime 01:00 /SetAction Hibernate /SetMode Launch`